ethereum/go-ethereum/README.md

 $ geth --your-favourite-flags dumpconfig
 ```

-*Note: This works only with geth v1.6.0 and above*
+*Note: This works only with geth v1.6.0 and above.*

 #### Docker quick start